radius-project/radius/hack/bicep-types-radius/generated/applications/applications.core/2022-03-15-privatepreview/types.md

 * **config**: string: Specifies the Dapr configuration to use for the resource.
 * **kind**: 'daprSidecar' (Required): Specifies the extensions of a resource.
 * **protocol**: 'TCP' | 'UDP' | 'grpc' | 'http': Protocol in use by the port
-* **provides**: string: Specifies the resource id of a dapr.io.InvokeHttpRoute that can route traffic to this resource.

 ### ContainerKubernetesMetadataExtension
 #### Properties